 Meyer attributed the decision to “the need to engage in further risk assessment with school and district leaders as well as our Brookline Police partners” and “the need to clarify the purpose of our DoRRS program.”

 The decision comes after controversy surrounding a student speaker set to give a pre-recorded speech at the upcoming DoRRS.
 Many parents and community members spoke during the public comment portion of a Brookline School Committee (BSC) meeting on Thursday, Nov.
-14 of fears that the student’s speech—which will not be released outside of school—will be antisemitic and not vetted properly by staff, based in part on a social media post that showed the student speaking at a pro-Palestinian protest.
+14 of fears that the student’s speech—which will not be released outside of school—will be antisemitic and not vetted properly by staff, based in part on a social media post that showed the student speaking at a pro-Palestinian protest, where he made statements that some perceive as anti-Israel.

 The speeches have all been reviewed by faculty members and administrators.
 DoRRS organizers have asserted that none of the speeches are hateful in any way.